MontiCore/monticore/docs/BestPractices-Testing.md

 For smaller examples of parsing, pretty printing, etc., models can be written within the test class and external model files are not needed.

+## Testing the Symbol Table of a Language

+!!! note "This Best Practice is still under development"

+      The testing of symbol table creation, the resolving of symbols, possible adapters, and DeSers is WIP

 ## Testing Context Conditions

 As a best practice for testing context conditions, one should test both, valid and invalid models.